 After intensive studies of the radiation damage and developments of radiation-tolerant designs, ATLAS SCT has chosen a type of silicon microstrip sensors of p-implant strips in the n-bulk silicon wafers, so-called p-in-n sensors.
 One type of sensor, square, is used for the barrel modules and 5 types of wedge sensors for the forward-backward (abbreviated as "forward") modules.
-The sensors are designed to have a mean strip pitch of 80 μm at the centre of a module.
+The sensors are designed to have a mean strip pitch of 80 μ m at the centre of a module.
+The parameters of the barrel and the forward sensors used in the beamtest are summarized in Table 1 [5].